ENCCS/performance-programming/content/algorithms.rst

   size cells and compute the force on each star by considering the mass of stars in each cell.
 The cost of doing that for one star would be proportional to the number of cells, thus the size and the granularity of the simulated space becomes part of the size of the problem for this alternative approach.

-  ..
-Later, we will encounter the Barnes-Hut algorithm which combines these two approaches in a clever way.

 Actual computers differ from the RAM and from each other in many details, and these have important consequences for performance, as we will see later.
 However, almost always the difference